-Texas gunman had 'escaped mental hospital'
+Texas gunman 'escaped mental hospital'

 Officials say the assault charge should have legally barred him from owning guns.

-El Paso police arrested Kelley at a bus terminal in downtown El Paso on the evening of 7 June 2012, according to a police report first revealed by KPRC in Houston.
+El Paso police arrested Kelley at a bus terminal in downtown El Paso in June 2012, according to a police report first reported by KPRC in Houston.

 - The small town where everyone knows a victim